Phallic catshark

-The phallic catshark (Galeus priapus) is a little-known species of catshark, belonging to the family Scyliorhinidae.
+The phallic catshark (Galeus priapus) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
 It is found on or near the ocean floor, in the deep waters off New Caledonia and Vanuatu.
 A slender species attaining a length of 46 cm, it is characterized by a long caudal fin bearing a crest of enlarged dermal denticles along the dorsal margin, and very long claspers in adult males.
 This shark is gray-colored, with four dark saddles along the back and tail.

 Taxonomy

 The first specimens of G. priapus were collected in the 1990s, during a series of Indo-Pacific research cruises jointly undertaken by the Institut de recherche pour le développement (IRD) and the Muséum national d'histoire naturelle (MNHN).
 Bernard Séret and Peter Last described the new species in a 2008 volume of the scientific journal Zootaxa.
 It was given the specific epithet priapus after the Greek fertility god Priapos, in reference to the distinctively long claspers of males.
 The type specimen is a 39 cm long adult male trawled by the RV Alis off New Caledonia on March 30, 1994.
 Within the genus, this species most closely resembles the slender sawtail catshark (G. gracilis).